Teo Chew Temple located in Houston’s Chinatown

 Ancestral worship is important to Buddhists.
 They also revere their many different Gods.
 There are 14 major Gods represented in this temple.
 There are Gods representing wealth, nobility, virtues, and even a God of war, among others.

-There is a pervasive scent of incense and people place burning incense sticks in front of the gods to whom they kneel and pray.
-Gifts of food are also placed at tables in front of each diety figure.
+There is a pervasive scent of incense, and people place burning incense sticks in front of the gods to whom they kneel and pray.
+Gifts of food are also placed at tables in front of each deity figure.

 One person inside of the temple spoke English.
 I did ask permission to take photographs, and she said that it was okay to do so.
 She also handed a sheet of paper to us describing some of the statues of the Gods which we were viewing.

 While we were visiting the temple, there was a steady flow of individuals as well as couples paying homage to their Gods and ancestors.
 Other than the ringing of a gong on occasion which seemed to coincide with visitors entering the temple, people were very quiet, meditative, and respectful.

 Regarding the gifts of food, we were told that some people bring them and those who need the food can take from the offerings.
-Prior to leaving, the lady interpreting some of what we were viewing told us to wait.
-She presented us with a large Gala apple, held her hands together in a prayerful pose, bowed and wished us luck.
-There is such a friendly and welcoming atmosphere inside of the temple.
+Before leaving, the lady interpreting some of what we were viewing told us to wait.
+She presented us with a large Gala apple, held her hands together in a prayerful pose, bowed, and wished us luck.
+There is such a friendly and welcoming atmosphere inside the temple.

 Colors carry much symbolism in many cultures.
 The abundant use of the color red in Vietnam, as well as China, has the meaning of joy, vitality, celebration, luck, good fortune, and happiness.
 Gold symbolizes wealth and riches.